Have you been away from music

 - a free tech tip: Chi Gong Warm-Ups for Musicians and Singers.
 Some energy moving warm-ups to get you ready to play and sing.

-- a free e-newsletter.
-Delivered fresh to your in-box every Tuesday morning.
+- free Return to Musical Confidence Reminders.
+News, events and goodies delivered fresh to your in-box every Tuesday morning.
 Unsubscribe at any time.

-Sign up below, and you’ll receive an email with all the information and links to get your free “Return to Your Music” Toolkit…
+Sign up below, and you’ll receive an email with all the information and links to get your free “Return to Music With Confidence” Toolkit...

 Welcome Back to Music.